Fano 3-folds and classification of constantly curved holomorphic $2$-spheres of degree $6$ in the complex Grassmannian $G(2,5)$: Introduction

 Different from all existing methods, to see whether there are constantly curved holomorphic examples of degree 6 other than the standard Veronese curve in $G(2,5)$, let us return to our paper~\cite{Chi-Xie-Xu2021} for motivation, where we investigated constantly curved holomorphic (and minimal) $2$-spheres of degree $d$ in the complex hyperquadric.
 Such a holomorphic $2$-sphere is a rational normal curve of degree $d$ sitting in a projective $d$-plane, so that the $2$-sphere lies in the intersection of the $d$-plane and the hyperquadric called a {\em linear section} of the hyperquadric, which is itself a quadric (may be singular).
 Thus, the moduli space of such $2$-spheres is essentially a fibered space over the base space that is a semialgebraic subset of the variety of linear sections of the hyperquadric.

-In a similar vein, albeit more sophisticated, via the Pl\"{u}cker embedding, a holomorphic $2$-sphere of degree 6 contained in $G(2,5)\subset{\mathbb C}P^9$ is a rational normal curve sitting in a projective $6$-plane $\bf L$ in ${\mathbb C}P^9$; thus, the curve lies in the linear section ${\bf L}\cap G(2,5)$.
+In the same vein, albeit more sophisticated, via the Pl\"{u}cker embedding, a holomorphic $2$-sphere of degree 6 contained in $G(2,5)\subset{\mathbb C}P^9$ is a rational normal curve (a sextic curve) sitting in a projective $6$-plane $\bf L$ in ${\mathbb C}P^9$; thus, the curve lies in the linear section ${\bf L}\cap G(2,5)$.
 Castelnuovo ~\cite{Castelnuovo1891} showed that generic (see Section \ref{muf3f} for definition) such linear sections constitute the intriguing class of Fano 3-folds of index 2 and degree 5 all of which are projectively equivalent (see also ~\cite{Piontkowski-Van1999} for a detailed modern account and Section \ref{muf3f} for a quick overview).

-Employing $PSL(2,\mathbb{C})$-representations, Mukai and Umemura \cite{Mukai-Umemura1983} constructed a beautiful Fano $3$-fold of index 2 and degree $5$, which can be identified naturally with the linear section of $G(2,5)$ cut out by the $6$-plane ${\bf L}_0$ containing the above standard Veronese curve, where ${\bf L}_0$ turns out to be precisely the irreducible $PSL(2,\mathbb{C})$-module $V_6$ of dimension 7.
+Employing $PSL(2,\mathbb{C})$-representations, Mukai and Umemura \cite{Mukai-Umemura1983} constructed a beautiful Fano $3$-fold of index 2 and degree $5$, to be denoted by ${\mathcal H}_0^3$ henceforth (often denoted by $V_5$ in the literature), which can be identified naturally with the linear section of $G(2,5)$ cut out by the $6$-plane ${\bf L}_0$ containing the above standard Veronese curve, whose tangent developable surface ${\bf S}\subset {\mathcal H}_0^3$ plays a crucial role in the sequel, where ${\bf L}_0$ turns out to be precisely the projectivization ${\mathbb P}(V_6)$ of the irreducible $PSL(2,\mathbb{C})$-module $V_6$ of dimension 7.
 This fits ideally in our differential-geometric framework for computation when the condition of constant curvature is engaged.

-By exploring Mukai and Umemura's orbit decomposition structure, we may, by the fact that a rational normal curve is extremal in the sense of Castelnuovo \cite{Arbarello-Cornalba-Griffiths-Harris1985}, lift every holomorphic $2$-sphere of degree $6$ in $V_6\cap G(2,5)$ to a line in the natural $\mathbb{C}P^3$ containing $PSL(2,{\mathbb C})$ (see Lemma \ref{liftlemma} in Section \ref{muf3f}).
-Since all generic Fano 3-folds of index 2 and degree $5$ are projectively equivalent, this lifting property provides us with a vantage point to parametrize {\em generic} holomorphic $2$-spheres of degree $6$ in $G(2,5)$, for us to be able to narrow down the Fano $3$-folds in which constantly curved holomorphic $2$-spheres of degree $6$ live.
+Recall a holomorphic curve $F:M\rightarrow G(2,5)\subset{\mathbb C}P^9$ is {\em unramified} at $p$ if the tangent line to $F$ at $p$ does not lie entirely in $G(2,5)$, in which case $F$ is {\em totally unramified} at $p$ if the curve $[dF\wedge dF] \subset {\mathbb C}P^4$ is unramified as a projective curve at $p$.
+Now, transforming by $GL(5,\mathbb{C})$, we can use the sextic curves in $\mathcal{H}^3_0$ to parameterize holomorphic $2$-spheres of degree $6$ in $G(2,5)$.
+Takagi and Zucconi's work on the Moduli space (Hilbert scheme) \cite{Takagi-2, Takagi-1} of sextic curves in $\mathcal{H}^3_0$, in which the intersection properties between a general sextic curve in $\mathcal{H}^3_0$ and lines and conics were investigated, turns out to characterize the total unramification of harmonic sequences (see Theorem~\ref{thm-ramichar}), from which we obtain that generic holomorphic $2$-spheres of degree $6$ in $G(2,5)$ are not of constant curvature (see Theorem~\ref{thm-generic}).